gappeah/exodus_analysis/README.md

 # Exodus Wallet Transaction Data Analysis

-This project analyses cryptocurrency transaction data exported from the Exodus wallet.
-The goal is to explore and visualise the inflows and outflows of assets, the types of transactions, and other key metrics over time.
+This project analyzes cryptocurrency transaction data exported from the Exodus wallet.
+The goal is to explore and visualize the inflows and outflows of assets, the types of transactions, and other key metrics over time.

 ## Project Structure

-- `main.ipynb`: The Jupyter Notebook containing all data analysis and visualisation code.
+- `main.ipynb`: The Jupyter Notebook containing all data analysis and visualization code.
 - `exodus_0-all-txs-2024-09-20_21-17-11.csv`: CSV file containing the transaction history exported from the Exodus wallet.
+- `exodus_synthetic_data.py`: A Python script for generating synthetic cryptocurrency transaction data for analysis.
 - `README.md`: This file, containing an overview of the project.

 ## Data Preparation